-The data volume is used to store Weblate persistent data such as cloned repositories or to customize Weblate installation.
+The data volume is used to store Weblate persistent data such as cloned repositories or to customize Weblate installation

-The placement of the Docker volume on host system depends on your Docker configuration, but usually it is stored in /var/lib/docker/volumes/weblate-docker_weblate-data/data/.
+The placement of the Docker volume on host system depends on your Docker configuration, but usually it is stored in /var/lib/docker/volumes/weblate-docker_weblate-data/data/ (the path consist of name of your docker-compose directory, container, and volume names).
 In the container it is mounted as /app/data.